Gamercave/Modular-Productivity-Software/README.md

 The deliverable for this project comes in three parts
 - The Software
 - The Documentation
-over the course of development this should allow a developer to understand the decisions ive made and why

 ## The Software
 The software by April should contain:
 - a modularity system which allows for multiple aplications and/or utilities to be displayed on the screen at a single time